panicroll/BE-NC-Games/README.md

 ## Environment Setup

-To connect to the database locally create two files in the project root directory: `.env.development` and `.env.test`.
+To connect to the databases locally create two files in the project root directory: `.env.development` and `.env.test`.

 Within .env.development add:
 ```